What Is The Stock Replenishment Process & Why Is It Important?

 What is inventory or stock replenishment?

-Inventory replenishment and stock replenishment are one and the same.
-Both terms describe the process of moving inventory from reserve storage to warehouse picking shelves (where it can be retrieved for order fulfillment).
+Inventory replenishment (or stock replenishment) describes the process of moving inventory from reserve storage to warehouse picking shelves, where it can be retrieved for order fulfillment.
+Stock replenishment is a common DTC practice that ensures the right products are accurately placed in optimal quantities.

 Why is inventory replenishment important?